cis-ds/course-site/content/homework/statistical-learning/index.markdown

 # Submit the assignment

-Your assignment should be submitted as a set of R scripts, R Markdown documents, data files, figures, etc. Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
+Your assignment should be submitted as a set of two R Markdown documents using the `github_document` format.
+Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
 As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Rubric